emadrg/Yolov8-training-BraTS2020/README.md

 ### Steps for Conversion:

-1. Convert all 369 .nii flair images to .jpg as YOLOv8 cannot understand .nii files.
+1. Convert all 369 .nii flair images to .jpg as YOLOv8 cannot understand .nii file (see python file).
 2. Create bounding box files based on the masks.
 I created the bounding boxes by checking whether the pixels in the mask file were white.

 ## Formatting the Data